 The agile methodology is excellent for faster project completion at minimum risk, which is a good thing for the product owner.
 However, agile does not contemplate the question of what to build or even why to make.
 It presupposes the existence of a project proposal and proceeds to execute the development.

-For best results, combine agile with lean development to produce defined features for better returns on investment (ROI).
+For best results, combine agile with lean development to produce defined features for better investment returns (ROI).
 Lean development strives to validate assumptions through existing market data and experimentation.

 When paired with agile development, the process moves with increased efficiency on a clear set of features while generating less wastage during the process.
-This combination not only guarantees efficiency and working with purpose but also ensures a higher rate of acceptance across milestones.
+This combination guarantees efficiency and working with purpose and ensures a higher rate of acceptance across milestones.